HimeshPant/earthly1/README.md

 # earthly1
-a repository reflecting my daily learning
+a repository reflecting my daily learning. currently working on gsap(a javascript library).